maartene/DungeonCrawler/docs/NOTES.md

 - ✅ Refactor `WorldUpdateSystem` to smaller parts
 - ✅ Add billboarding to enemy sprite
 - ✅ Add lighting to enemy sprite

+## 🍅 Pomodoro 19 - Better world initializer

+- ✅ Create a `makeWorld` factory method
+- ✅ Refactor it
+- ✅ Use it in the game